harrisonmg/moku/README.md

 // └Transition complete

 ```
+If a transition occurs during an update or top-down update, the update will continue from the nearest common ancestor between the previous state and the new state.
+See [StateMachine::update] and [StateMachine::top_down_update] for more details.

 ## Event handling
 It is common to implement state machines alongside an event type, where each active state handles events as they are generated.
 Often state machine transitions are defined via a centralized table of states and events.
 Moku focuses on the autogeneration of state machine boilerplate, leaving event queues and handling for users to implement at their discretion.